 - The accommodation must be furnished.

-- It must form part of your main UK home, and you must not be living abroad.
+- It must form part of your main UK home, and you must be living in the property at the same time as the tenant / lodger for at least some of the letting period.

 - The room must not be used as an office or for business (but evening and weekend study / home-working is allowed ).

-If you charge for additional services such as meals or laundry, this income also counts as part of the rental income.
+Charges for additional services such as meals or laundry also count as part of the rental income.

 Is the Rent a Room Scheme Right for Me?

 The Rent a Room scheme is optional.
-One key point is that you may not claim any expenses relating to the rental (such as wear and tear, repairs, ground rent, legal fees, agent fees, laundry, insurance, heating and lighting).
+One key point is that you may not claim any rental expenses.
 You will pay tax on the amount of your rental income that exceeds £7,500 per year.

-If you opt out, you will pay tax on the rental profit (i.e. the total rental income minus any allowable expenses).
-It may be worth doing this if you have made a loss you wish to carry forward against future years’ taxable rental income.
+If you opt out, you will pay tax on the rental profit (rental income minus allowable expenses).
+It may be worth doing this if you wish to carry forward a loss against future years’ taxable rental income.
 Also, you might opt out if your expenses exceed the £7,500 Rent A Room Scheme limit.

-You can change the method you use each year, but you must let HMRC know by 31 January following the end of the tax year if you do change the method.
+You can change the method you use each year, but you must let HMRC know by 31 January following the end of the tax year.
 You must keep to a single method within each tax year.

 What Do I Tell the Tax Man?